ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 ### Q16: The Intervention Principle: We Cannot Rely on Randomness to Correct a Random Queue

 When a queue builds up into a sustained high-load state, it won't easily or quickly revert to a low-load state on its own.
-Just like flipping 10 heads in a row doesn’t increase the chance of flipping 10 tails to balance it out, randomness won’t fix the problem.
+Just like flipping 10 heads in a row doesn't increase the chance of flipping 10 tails to balance it out, randomness won't fix the problem.

 You need to intervene quickly and decisively in such situations.
 Set limits on maximum queue size, and act before the system hits those limits.
 The more closely you monitor queues and intervene early, the less they will cost you in the long run.